guezrocha/fedora/README.md

 # fedora
-A script to customize Fedora
+A script to configure Fedora.